sbloedel/pulsar-utility/README.md

 # Pulsar Consumer Utility

-A basic Node.js consumer for Apache Pulsar with OAuth2 authentication that writes message payloads to the console.
+A Node.js consumer for Apache Pulsar with OAuth2 authentication and multi-environment support that writes message payloads to the console.

 ## Prerequisites